mmiller42/autonym/README.md

 * **Meta**: Policies and store methods are also passed a `meta` object.
 This is a plain JavaScript object that is shared for the entire duration of the request, and is passed from policy to policy, in addition to being passed to each of the store methods.
 This object can be used to cache supplemental information about the request, e.g. the current user session or search keywords from the query string; information that might be useful in the store method, such as filters to apply to a SQL query; or any other metadata pertaining to the request.
 Unlike the request data, which must be serializable in order to pass schema validation, the meta object may contain class instances.

-* **`autonym` middleware**: A middleware that can be mounted on your Express app.
+* **Model middleware**: A middleware that can be mounted on your Express app.
 Provided with your models, it will intercept requests to your model endpoints to perform the appropriate API actions.

-* **`responder` middleware**: A middleware that can be mounted on your Express app, after the `autonym` middleware.
+* **Responder middleware**: A middleware that can be mounted on your Express app, after the `autonym` middleware.
 In between the two middleware, you may install your own middleware to quash errors, add response headers, manipulate the payload, and so on.
 This middleware sends the response to the client.

 * **`AutonymError`**: A subclass of `Error`.
 Instances of `AutonymError` should be thrown whenever possible from policies and store methods.
 These errors have preset types that will determine the status code if they are thrown during an HTTP request; if not provided a code, it will be assumed that the error message should not be enclosed in the response.